drakkan/sftpgo/docs/post-connect-hook.md

 - `ip`
 - `protocol`

-The connection is accepted if the HTTP response code is `200` otherwise rejeted.
+The connection is accepted if the HTTP response code is `200` otherwise rejected.

 The HTTP request will use the global configuration for HTTP clients.